SEQ Regional Plan: free seminar on Thursday 16 February

 - to ensure that it reflects and is based on the detailed understanding of the region’s natural assets which we now have.

-EDO Qld will be providing an in-depth analysis and suggested submissions on the SEQ Regional Plan in the coming month, with a view to protecting SEQ’s diverse ecologies and maintaining or improving healthy communities in our region.
+EDO Qld will be providing an in-depth analysis and suggested submissions on the SEQ Regional Plan, with a view to protecting SEQ’s diverse ecologies and maintaining or improving healthy communities in our region.
 We will notify supporters via our e-bulletin, so make sure you are subscribed!